Divyopadesh

 Divyopadesh (दिव्योपदेश), also Divya Upadesh, is a collection of teachings from Prithvi Narayan Shah, the founding monarch of the Kingdom of Nepal, as imparted by him to his courtiers and royal priests, toward the end of his life, around 1774–75.
 It is also considered autobiographical as it contains accounts of his motivations and actions.
 It was posthumously published for the first time in book form almost 180 years later, in 1952-53.
 Other versions of the book, at least one of them with reorganisation of sayings under different categories, have since been published.
 It is regularly cited by political commentators and politicians as a moral authority on the conduct of people and government, and guidance on domestic and foreign policies.
 The collection of sayings delivered in the old Nepali dialect of the era is also considered to be of literary significance, and has been included in the course syllabus for Master of Arts (Nepali) program of Guwahati University, India.
 It is also considered the first work of essay of Nepali literature.

+Despite its popularity, the text's authenticity has been questioned by scholars such as Kamal P. Malla, who argue it was a later invention created for political purposes.